Things Schools Should Actually Teach | The Basics of Online Privacy | Who Sees What You Post?

 When you use the internet, multiple entities are tracking you, including:

-- Governments & Law Enforcement – They may track data for security, surveillance, or investigations.
+- Governments, Nation-States, & Law Enforcement: They may track data for security, surveillance, or investigations.

-- Hackers & Cybercriminals – If you’re not careful, personal data can be stolen and exploited.
+- Hackers & Cybercriminals: If you’re not careful, personal data and identity can be stolen and exploited.

-- Social Media Platforms – They collect everything you do (likes, posts, time spent on content)
+- Social Media Platforms: They collect everything you do (likes, posts, time spent looking at content, etc.)

 What Information Are You Giving Away?